The Golden Sieve: Introduction

-\textbf{Related work.} Self-referential two-gap recurrences arose from the author's study of self-referential constructions in~\cite{CSV2003}, and a number of instances were contributed to the OEIS in 2003.
+\textbf{Related work.} The golden sieve was introduced by the author in 2002 as OEIS entry A099267~\cite{OEIS}.
+The broader study of self-referential two-gap recurrences grew out of~\cite{CSV2003}, which examined monotonic sequences satisfying $a(a(n))=un+v$; many instances were contributed to the OEIS from 2002 onward.
 The author later undertook a systematic study~\cite{Cloitre2025}.
 Independently, Fokkink and Joshi~\cite{FJ2026} studied the same family and coined the term \emph{hiccup sequences}, which we adopt throughout.
 The golden sieve provides a dynamical origin for a distinguished subfamily of hiccup sequences.

-A prominent hiccup example is the sequence A086377 studied by Bosma, Dekking, and Steiner~\cite{BDS2018}, later encompassed by the general theory of~\cite{FJ2026}.
+A prominent hiccup example is the sequence A086377 studied by Bosma, Dekking, and Steiner~\cite{BDS2018}, later covered by the general theory of~\cite{FJ2026}.
 That sequence does \emph{not} arise from the golden sieve, since its slope $1+\sqrt{2}$ satisfies $\alpha^2=2\alpha+1$, not the characteristic family $a\alpha^2-a\alpha-1=0$ of the golden sieve.
 It is instead the output of a different self-referential process, the \emph{extraction sieve} $\mathcal{C}_{1,3,2}$ (the ``silver sieve''), introduced in Section~\ref{sec:metallic}.

-\textbf{Outline.} Section~\ref{sec:definition} defines the sieve and gives a step-by-step illustration, states the hiccup rule for~$W_0=\N$, derives the Wythoff--Beatty identification, and proves that the Fibonacci numbers are invariant under the survivor map.
-Section~\ref{sec:general} develops the theory for~$W_0=a\N+b$, establishing the pointer--survivor identity, two-gap property, rank identity, and general hiccup rule.
-Section~\ref{sec:fraenkel} connects the sieve to Fraenkel's complementary equations, combinatorial games, and Kimberling's rank transform.
-Section~\ref{sec:variants} presents the double sieve (three-way partitions) and the quadratic regime $W_0=\{n^2\}$ (meta-hiccup rule and asymptotic expansion).
-Section~\ref{sec:metallic} introduces the extraction sieve $\mathcal{C}_{j,y,z}$, a min-extraction process that produces the $(j,1,y,z)$-hiccup on~$\N$ (tautologically), the BDS $(1,1,3,2)$-hiccup being the special case $\mathcal{C}_{1,3,2}$, and the new $(j,a{+}b,ay,az)$-hiccup on arithmetic progressions $a\N+b$.
-Section~\ref{sec:concl} collects questions and Appendix~\ref{sec:oeis} catalogues OEIS entries.
+\textbf{Outline.} Section~\ref{sec:definition} defines the sieve, works out the case $W_0=\N$, and derives the Wythoff--Beatty identification.
+Section~\ref{sec:general} develops the theory for $W_0=a\N+b$: it establishes the rank identity, the two-gap property, and the hiccup rule showing that the survivor sequence is a hiccup sequence in the sense of Fokkink--Joshi~\cite{FJ2026}, with the deletion gaps governed by the same binary control word through a filtered self-referential law.
+Section~\ref{sec:fraenkel} connects the sieve to Fraenkel's complementary equations and Kimberling's rank transform.
+Section~\ref{sec:variants} studies the sieve on perfect squares.
+Section~\ref{sec:metallic} introduces the extraction sieve.
+Section~\ref{sec:concl} collects open questions.